EnterpriseDB/barman/docs/user_guide/commands/barman_cli/wal_restore.inc.rst

 ``-j`` /  ``--bzip2``
     Transfer WAL files compressed with ``bzip2``.

+``--keep-compression``
+    If specified, compressed files will be trasnfered as-is and decompressed on arrival on the client-side.

 ``-c`` /  ``--config``
     Specify the configuration file on the Barman server.